jkingportfolio/CI_PP3_Taco_Trailer/README.md

 </details>

-20. As the site owner, I would want orders to be saved to a google sheets file.
+20. As the site owner, I would want orders to be saved to a Google Sheets file.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |